simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ## Embedded Configuration Library
 A few parts of the embedded library are compiled: the declaration and initialization of the configuration instance, some artifacts about it (a reference to the root configuration instance and its type; the maximum depth of the configuration tree), and the accessor function that answers queries about collection member locations, sizes, and types.

 The rest of the library is written by hand around these fixtures; the compiled parts present an interface that allows this code to remain agnostic to the schema.
 This part implements a translation of protocol messages into field reading, writing, and transactional commits.
-It also implements persistent storage, retrieving the config for the client program, and notifying the client about updates.
+It also implements persistent storage, and retrieving the config for the client program.

 ### Types, Instances, and Init
 The native data types are a straightforward translation of the python schema.
 Struct types are named after the label passed to the schema, and contains the schema's fields (these are primitives or references to nested collection types).
 Lists are represented as a struct containing a statically-sized array of their element type; primitives are inline arrays, while collection types are pointer arrays.
 The list structs also carry their capacity and current size.